 ~/.storyforge/venv/~/.storyforge/config.yaml~/.storyforge/cache/~/.storyforge/authors/nano ~/.storyforge/config.yaml

-Most important value: content_root (where your book projects live).
+Most important value: content_root (where your book projects should live).

 /storyforge:create-author